dalehenrich/stash/README.md

 If you hit a command line error (i.e., unknown option, etc.), the error message is displayed in red and the topaz process exits:
 ![](docs/error.png?raw=true)
-If you use the stash interpretter option `--debugCommandError`, then topaz will be left open and ready to debug instead of exiting:
+If you use the stash interpreter option `--debugCommandError`, then topaz will be left open and ready to debug instead of exiting:
 ```bash
 bash> error.st --b -- -lq --debugCommandError
 ERROR 2710 , a StashCommandError occurred (error 2710), , Unknown option: b (StashCommandError)